Sink Connector Development Guide

 Overview

 A sink connector exports data from Danube topics to external systems.
-The connector consumes messages, transforms data, and writes to the target system with batching and error handling.
-The runtime handles consumption, schema deserialization, and delivery guarantees.
+The connector consumes typed SinkRecord values, transforms them, and writes them to the target system.
+The runtime owns Danube consumption, buffering, batch flush timing, schema-aware deserialization, acknowledgments, health scheduling, and metrics export.

 Examples: DanubeβDelta Lake, DanubeβClickHouse, DanubeβVector DB, DanubeβHTTP API